RimshaAbbas/RimshaAbbas/README.md

 Architectural Overview: Designed an AI-driven research assistant to mitigate the risk of intellectual redundancy in academic publishing.
 The tool employs advanced PDF parsing and NLP to extract core methodologies and cross-reference them against global research repositories.

-Key Innovation: Implemented an automated "Gap Analysis" workflow that identifies untapped research milestones, providing researchers with a data-backed validation of novelty.
+Key Innovation: Implemented an automated "Gap Analysis" workflow that identifies untapped research milestones, providing researchers with data-backed validation of novelty and academic rigor.

 👗 PakStyleLens
 AI-Driven Computer Vision Fashion Platform

 Architectural Overview: Developed a cross-platform mobile application using React Native that utilizes Deep Learning models for image-text matching.
-The system classifies user-uploaded imagery to provide curated style recommendations.
+The system classifies user-uploaded imagery to provide curated style recommendations based on visual features.

 Key Innovation: Built high-performance, asynchronous web scrapers in Python to aggregate real-time inventory and pricing data from tier-1 fashion retailers, ensuring the recommendation engine reflects current market availability.